 \(1^{3}\)+\(2^{3}\)+\(3^{3}\)=1+8+27=36=\(6^{2}\)=\((1+2+3)^{2}\)

-So sum of cubes of first n natural numbers=
+Therefore, the total of the cubes of the first n natural numbers=

 \(1^{3}\)+\(2^{3}\)+----+\(n^{3}\)=\((1+2+3+----+n)^{2}\)